Published by VTI Foundation, Inc.

 Canonical serialization and hash derivation procedures MUST produce identical outputs when executed in independent environments using identical inputs.

-Any deviation from deterministic serialization requirements renders the resulting conformity artifact non-conformant.
+Any deviation from deterministic serialization requirements renders the resulting conformity artifact non-conformant with this standard.

 5. Rule Identity